gdcodes/HapticLock/README.md

 1. Open workspace (HapticLock.xcworkspace) in Xcode
 2. Go to Product -> Scheme and select HapticLock
-3. Connect iPhone to computer and select connected device from dropdown menu (near the stop sign)
+3. Connect iPhone to computer and select connected device from dropdown menu (near the stop button on the top left of the screen)
 4. Select the play button to run the app (note: you may need to trust developer profile by following the steps outlined [here](https://apple.stackexchange.com/questions/206143/ios-untrusted-developer-error-when-testing-app/206144).

 ## Guide to Using the App